alexcjwei/100-days-of-data-science/README.md

 * Not sure how CNN dimensions work
 * I think it's bc there's no channels in the MNIST dataset.
 (This ended up being the problem, needed to add a dimension for a single channel.
 But I should brush up on the dimensionality of CNNs anyways)
 * Watched StatQuest on CNNs https://youtu.be/HGwBXDKFk9I?si=7FruRffmcSn9G1b9
+* Made my first Kaggle competiton submission.
+Ik these are toy problems but I'm learning things :)
+* May try using some sort of ensemble for my next competition
+* Things to do for tmrw: [Feature Engineering](https://www.kaggle.com/learn/feature-engineering) and [Data Visualization](https://www.kaggle.com/learn/data-visualization) and [Data Cleaning](https://www.kaggle.com/learn/data-cleaning) for EDA.

+### Day 3: 09/10/2023
+* Started the Kaggle titanic dataset
+* Did a lot more EDA and feature engineering -- some `NaN` values, features that may have caused memorization, some features that needed parsing
+* Making a random forest gets an accuracy score of 0.825.
+Not too bad for first attempt?
+* Tmrw going to pause from doing challenges and do those tutorials I listed yesterday.
+And then after that will try a NN or other classifier.

+### Day 4: 09/11/2023
+*